 Line 308 -- Universal service support revenues should include all amounts that filers receive as universal service support from either states or the federal government.
-Line 308 should include as revenues Lifeline Assistance reimbursement for the waived portion of subscriber line or presubscribed interexchange carrier charges or credits for subsidized services provided to schools, libraries, and rural health care providers.
+Line 308 should include as revenues Lifeline Assistance reimbursement for the waived portion of subscriber line or presubscribed interexchange carrier charges from the Low Income or High Cost universal service support mechanisms.
 Line 308 should include amounts received as cash as well as amounts received as credit against contribution obligations.
-Line 308 should not include any amounts charged to customers to recover universal service or similar contributions.
+Line 308 should not include any amounts